lib-development-concordiaU/Seer/README.md

 Because Open Access Week 2022 has the theme of Open for Climate Justice we’ve included most of the facts in Seer to emphasize environmental issues.
 Yet we don’t want you to leave satisfied with a handful of facts–some require more inquiry and your critical eye.

+If you want to see **Seer** in action you can check it out here (USe full screen mode for a better experience): https://library.concordia.ca/apps/seer/index.html

 ## Licences Used by the Fact Sources

 Most of the open access content was licensed with Creative Commons licences.
 Some sources were freely accessible on a website (not blocked by a paywall) without specifying a licence.
 For example, a journal publisher may label an article “open access” and make it publicly accessible without identifying additional rights.
 Each fact states the Creative Commons licence of its source when applicable, otherwise it states the condition that it was accessed under (e.g. “Free access”).